dbashford/mimosa-testem/README.md

 ```
   testemSimple:
     configFile: "testem.json"
+    port: null
 ```

-* 'configFile': the path from the root of the mimosa application to the testem configuraiton file.
+* `configFile`: the path from the root of the mimosa application to the testem configuraiton file.
+* `port`: port to run the ci server on.
+If you re running ci and non-ci at the same time, this setting allows you to avoid running on same port